retorquere/zotero-better-bibtex/docs/citation-keys.md

 2. year of publication if any,
 3. a letter postfix in case of a clash (this part is always added, you can't disable it)

-**note that changing the pattern will cause all your non-fixed keys to be regenerated**
+**note that changing the pattern used to cause all your non-fixed keys to be regenerated in Zotero 4.** In Zotero 5, this is no longer the case; changing a pattern will only affect references being created/changed after you changed the pattern.
+If you want your keys to update after a pattern change you will have to select your references, right-click, and select `Refresh`.
+This will not affect keys you have pinned.

 If you want to get fancy, you can set multiple patterns separated by a vertical bar, of which the first will be applied that yields a non-empty string.
 If all return a empty string, a random key will be generated.
 Note that in addition to